Shawn-gitman/Goblin_Game/README.md

 ## Running the tests

 * Run intro.py to see the result of the man shooting bullets.
-Your score is on the top of the screen.
-You get score 1 by hitting goblin with bullets and subtract score 5 if you are hit by goblins.
+Your score is on the top right screen.
+You get 1 score by hitting goblin with bullets and subtract score 5 if you are hit by goblins.

 ## Break down into end to end tests